List of strategic organizations of Russia

-The list of strategic organizations of Russia was developed by the Government Commission on Sustainable Development of the Russian economy in December 2008.
+The list of strategic organizations of Russia was developed by the Government Commission on Sustainable Development of the Russian Economy in December 2008.

-Listed organizations are regarded as priority objects of government support in the event of a crisis.
-The list is not exhaustive and may be adjusted by Commission Decision.
+Organizations included in the list are considered priority recipients of government support in the event of an economic crisis.
+The list is not exhaustive and may be revised by a decision of the Commission.

-Many of the companies listed here are subjected to sanctions following the 2022 Russian invasion of Ukraine.
+Many of the companies listed are subject to sanctions following the 2022 Russian invasion of Ukraine.

 List

 In approving the list December 25, 2008 have been included in 295 enterprises.
 Commission meeting May 12, 2009 list was supplemented by 9 enterprises.
 The updated list contains 197 positions.
 Sequence numbers are in accordance with the document on the website of the Ministry.